Meet the Artist

 Instead of trying to reproduce exactly what I have before my eyes, I use color in an abstract way to express myself forcibly.
 I use colors that are exaggerated, more energetic, more expressive than those I actually”see”in my subject.
 I also greatly simplify the shapes and forms of the objects I am painting – bringing out only what is essential, integral to my subject.
 Additionally, I have begun to experiment with how pigments interact with each other, begun to use various medias together – sometimes in unconventional ways.
 More and more I have started paying attention to the physical qualities of the paint itself, its texture, color and shape.

 I have worked in Watercolor, Gouache, Pastels, Egg Tempera, Acrylic, Water-Soluble Oils, Alcohol Inks, and Mixed Media.
 Created Found Art/Construction Sculptures and Mobiles using: Found Items, Odd Bits, Natural Ephemera and Recycled Objects.
 I am now exploring the possibilities of digital.

 Note: My older works have the signature, "LP".
 I changed my signature.
-My favorite uncle is "Uncle Imp".
+My favorite uncle was "Uncle Imp".
 The lower case of my initals appear to spell his name.
-He now has Alzheimer's.
+He died from complications of Alzheimer's.
 This is my tribute to him.